 Depending on where you live, it can be hard to find kitchen cabinet supply stores that make and sell butcher block kitchen countertops.
-Some manufacturers and merchants sell butchers blocks so you can do it yourself (DIY).
+Some manufacturers and merchants sell butcher blocks so you can do it yourself (DIY).
 Others do custom kitchen countertops.
-Others manufacture or import premade walnut, oak, or maple butcher blocks, kitchen islands, carts, counter tops, and cutting boards.
+Others manufacture or import premade walnut, oak, or maple butcher blocks, kitchen islands, carts, countertops, and cutting boards.

 Or try general home stores that are known for stocking discount kitchen supplies, such as Home Depot, Ikea or Lowes.